-- The name Pinball Magazine is widely considered to be a misnomer as it is more like a book than a "regular" magazine.
+- The name Pinball Magazine is widely considered to be a misnomer.
+The publication is considered widely as more like a book than a "regular" magazine.

-It may help to see your order aspuchasing a collectors book.
+Think of your order as purchasing a collectors book.

-- If your local currency is NOT US Dollar, please make your payment in Euro.
-You can easily switch between Euro and US $ at the top left.
+- If your local currency is NOT U.S. Dollar, please make your payment in Euro.
+You can easily switch between Euro and U.S. $ at the top left of this webshop.